Pharmacy Technician Information

 The bridging program is not an alternative to a Canadian Council for Accreditation of Pharmacy Programs (CCAPP) accredited program for those new to pharmacy or those returning to practice.

-As of December 2018, the following programs related to pharmacy technician training must be completed:
+By December 31, 2018, the following programs related to pharmacy technician training must be completed:

 - Pharmacy Examining Board of Canada (PEBC) Evaluating Exam